svd321/tt02-Ising/README.md

 * External field coupling constant H: controlled by input 7, this parameter is also in energy units.

 ## Chaining multiple units together
-The goal of this circuit was to create a part of a bigger Ising chain.
-Bigger chains can be created by connecting the neighbour inputs to the ouputs S0 and S3 of neighbouring circuits.
-In order to decrease correlations between different running circuits, it would be wise to either change the seed of the 32-bit LFSR or give each unit in the chain a different, random amount of clock cycles before actually runningthe simulation.
+The goal of this project was to create a circuit that could be chained together to form a longer Ising chain.
+Bigger chains can be created by connecting the neighbour inputs N1 & N2 to the ouputs S0 and S3 of neighbouring units.
+In order to decrease correlations between different running circuits, it would be wise to either change the seed of the 32-bit LFSR or give each unit in the chain a different, random amount (several hundreds) of clock cycles before starting the simulation.

 ## What is Tiny Tapeout?